Vice-Chancellor and President's Awards for Excellence - Operational Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 5.2.6 Executive members and Senior Staff are not eligible for Awards for Excellence.
 Staff acting in any of these positions are also not eligible for nomination for their performance and achievements while acting in the position.

-5.2.7 Staff members who have received an Award for Excellence in the past three years may be eligible for nomination in the same category, however new evidence of achievement must be demonstrated.
+5.2.7 Staff members who have received an Award for Excellence in the past three years can be eligible for nomination in the same category, however new evidence of achievement must be demonstrated.

-5.2.8 Individuals undergoing performance management will not be considered for an Excellence Award.
+5.2.8 Individuals undergoing performance management cannot be considered for an Excellence Award.
 In the instance of an individual undergoing performance management being part of a team nomination, they will not receive the team award should the nomination be successful.

 5.3 Award categories